jsreport/docs/docs/html-to-xlsx.md

 ## Options

-- `htmlEngine` - `String` (supported values here depends on the html engines that you have available in your jsreport installation, by default just `chrome` is available but you can additionally install [phantom extension](/learn/phantom-pdf) and get `phantom` as a html engine too)
+- `htmlEngine` - `String` (supported values here depends on the html engines that you have available in your jsreport installation, by default just `chrome` is available but you can additionally install better performing cheerio as html engine too)
 - `waitForJS` - `Boolean` whether to wait for the js trigger to be enabled before trying to read the html tables on the page or not. defaults to `false`.
 - `insertToXlsxTemplate` - `Boolean` controls if the result of the html to excel tables conversion should be added as new sheets of existing xlsx template, it needs that you set an xlsx template in order to work. defaults to `false`.